cursusdb/cursusdb/readme.md

 - Automatic node backups if ``automatic-backup`` within ``.curodeconfig`` is set to true
 - Automatic node backup clean up if ``automatic-backup-cleanup`` within ``.curodeconfig`` is set to true.
 - Automatic node recovery if data is corrupt if ``automatic-backup`` configured
-- Node data(.cdat) and node backups(/backups/cdat.unixtime) are created by taking what's in memory serializing it, encrypting it and compressing it block by block on shutdown ChaCha DEFLATE
+- Node data(.cdat) and node backups(/backups/cdat.unixtime) are created by taking what's in memory serializing it, encrypting it and compressing it block by block on shutdown chacha20poly1305-DEFLATE

 **There are no databases like MySQL let's say where you can have multiples.
 A cluster is your database that spreads data across many nodes.**